omar2535/ICBC-Web-Booking-Watcher/readme.md

 true / false value as a string indicating whether to send an email or not

+## Setting up email_config.yml

+Move the email_config.template.yml to email_config.yml and fill in the required fields

 ## Usage

 This program can be run in the background by simply running it with: